Sovathedev/University-Network-design-Cisco-Packet-Tracer/README.md

 Step 2: Open University.pkt.

-Step 3: Check the config/ folder for specific CLI commands used on the Catalyst switches and ASA firewalls.
+Step 3: Perform some ping test from the PC, or you can build your own network with the config given in config/.